+- Unique MST.
 Design an algorithm to determine if the MST is unique for a given graph G.

 - Random spanning tree.
 Given a graph G, generate a spanning tree of G, uniformly at random.
 Using the following remarkable theorem of Aldous and Broder: Start at an arbitrary vertex s and take a random walk until every vertex has been visited (choosing an outgoing edge uniformly at random among all incident edges).
 If a vertex has never been visited before, add the edge to that vertex to the spanning tree T. Then T is a uniformly random spanning tree of G. The expected running time is bounded by the cover time of G, which is at most proportional to EV.